Posted on October 21st, 2024

 Read on to learn how to overcome urinary retention with expert pelvic health therapy tips.

 Common causes include an enlarged prostate in men, urinary tract infections, and nerve damage from conditions like diabetes or spinal cord injuries.
 In some cases, surgery or anesthesia can temporarily impair the ability to urinate.
+Pelvic floor muscle hypertonicity or tension may lead to decreased ability to relax the muscles around the urethra to allow for ease of urine flow.

 When urinary retention occurs, individuals may experience a range of symptoms that indicate an issue with bladder function.
 Next, we’ll explore the common signs to watch for, which can help identify the presence of this condition early on.